Walk In Family Dentistry

 Implant failure can also happen if the bone doesn’t fuse properly with the implant.
 In case this happens, your kid might need more surgeries or treatments.

 Another risk is damage to nearby teeth or structures.
-This happens especially when the placing of the implant interferes with nerves or teeth nearby.
+This happens especially when the placement of the implant interferes with nerves or teeth nearby.

 Other Possible Options for Tooth Replacement in Children